-The devilish baron Sukumvit revived the city of Fang by building the deadly dungeon maze known as Deathtrap Dungeon, a place filled with terrible monsters and fiendish traps, both physical and magical in nature.
-However, it is said that a huge reward is waiting for the adventurer who will face the perils of the "Walk" and leave the labyrinth victorius.
+The devilish baron Sukumvit revived the city of Fang by building Deathtrap Dungeon, a deadly maze filled with terrible monsters and fiendish traps, both physical and magical in nature.
+However, it is said that a huge reward is waiting for the adventurer who will face the perils of the "Walk" and leave the labyrinth victorious.
 Armed with courage, wits and a sharp sword, you'll face the perils of this diabolical maze.

-The following book Trial of Champions can be considered a sequel/remake of Deathtrap Dungeon, visiting the same location albeit with a different hero and different perils ahead.
-Island of the Lizard King seemingly features the same protagonist, hence being its sequel.
+The subsequent book Trial of Champions is a spiritual successor to Deathtrap Dungeon, visiting the same location albeit with a different hero and different perils ahead.
+Island of the Lizard King seemingly features the same protagonist as this book and is considered a direct sequel.

 Deathtrap Dungeon provides examples of:

-- Achilles' Heel: The Bloodbeast seemingly has a large amount of eyes, but only two of them are real.
-If you fight it and know of this weakness, you can Test your Luck every time you land a hit to see if you manage to strike the real eyes.
+- Achilles' Heel: The Bloodbeast seemingly has a large number of eyes, but only two of them are real.
+If you fight it and know this weakness, you can test your Luck every time you land a hit to see if you manage to strike its real eyes.

 - Epic Flail: One of the early threats is a couple of Orcs wielding big spiked balls on long chains.
 You fight them with a malus because they use their weapons to whip your sword from your grasp.

-- Fate Worse than Death: The Mirror Demon will grab you and drag you across the mirror in another dimension.
+- Fate Worse than Death: The Mirror Demon can grab you and drag you through the mirror, permanently trapping you in another dimension.

 - Fighting Your Friend: The Trialmaster will force you to duel Throm, the barbarian you befriended, in a Duel to the Death in order to proceed.
 It's rather cruel, though even right after you team up, it's mentioned it would have happened sooner or later.